scipp/scipp/doc/report-1.md

    1. Pass type-erased workspace handle to algorithm, e.g., from `getProperty()`, cast to actual type in algorithm, branch into overloaded or templated algorithm components.
    2. Cast to actual type in algorithm wrapper, pass workspace of actual type to overloaded or templated algorithm entry point.
    3. Make the ADS Python-only, `pybind11` or similar will deal with "casting" and overload resolution automatically.

+Requiring different overloads/templates from algorithms supporting similar but distinct workspace types may seem like a big overhead in development effort.
+I believe such an argument actually just highlights an underlying issue:
+Our algorithms are generally too large and do too much.
+Therefore providing overloads sounds like a big task.
+Why do algorithms do too much?
+If we take a closer look, the operation done by many algorithm is actually quite simple.
+Complication is usually just added by dealing with special cases related to slightly different input, creating output workspaces in a correct and complete way, and sanitizing the output.
+Thus the actual issue is a lack of lower-level modularity, and a substantial overhead of converting code into an algorithm.
+Therefore, when considered on a short time scale, adding one big algorithm is quicker than adding three small algorithms (plus optionally a higher-level algorithm using the three smaller ones).

+A frequent example of overhead effected by workspaces is actually the `Histogram` type, which, for historical reasons, is a chimera of four different things (combinations of `Histogram::XMode` and `Histogram::YMode`).
+We should probably consider carefully whether this should be changed, yielding four different workspace types in place of a single `Workspace<Histogram>`.

 ### Iterators